 This article was written by our Jiu Jitsu Brotherhood London Instructor, Dr. Marc Barton.
-Marc is a BJJ brown belt and one of the UK’s most qualified emergency medicine professionals.
+Marc is a BJJ black belt and one of the UK’s most qualified emergency medicine professionals.

 A few years back I noticed that I was overwhelmingly tired, especially for a day or two after training.
 At the time I was also working 50 hours a week as an Emergency Medic and I attributed my tiredness to this at first.
 As the weeks went by I decided to get my bloods checked, just to be safe, and was surprised to find out that my Vitamin D levels were very low and that this was, at least partially, responsible for my tiredness.